 Alberta Dental Service Corporation (ADSC) will advise you on whether the client’s coverage is active and what schedule the client is covered under.
 Fee Schedules are also available under the forms section on this webpage and through your secure provider login.

 Low Income Programs: Dental providers do not have to accept a Low Income Program client as a patient.
-If you do choose to accept a client as a patient, then you are agreeing to the “Terms and Conditions” for the Programs which are available from the Alberta Dental Association and College, under forms on this page, or through your secure provider login.
+If you do choose to accept a client as a patient, then you are agreeing to the “Terms and Conditions” for the Programs which are available from the Alberta Dental Association and College, or through your secure provider login.

 Dental Assistance for Seniors’ Program: Dental providers do not have to accept assignment of benefits or the fee schedule posted

 Low Income Programs: The Government of Alberta programs are the payer of last resort.
 If a client qualifies for Non-Insured Health Benefits, then they do not qualify for the Low Income Programs.

 Dental Assistance for Seniors’ Program: DASP is the primary coverage and all claims must be submitted to Alberta Dental Service Corporation (ADSC) for payment first.